temporalio/proposals/server/update-workflow-interface/update-workflow-interface.md

 ## gRPC API

-The gRPC API comprises two functions, `UpdateWorkflow` and `AwaitUpdateWorkflowResponse` to be added to the `WorkflowService` service definition.
+The gRPC API comprises two functions, `UpdateWorkflow` and `PollUpdateWorkflowResponse` to be added to the `WorkflowService` service definition.
 The former is used to invoke an update and follows the standard patterns for identifying a workflow execution and carrying arbitrary metadata (Header) and payloads (Payloads).
 The request type for this function includes a